rjwalls/CS4401-notes/2099-01-02-getting_started.md

 ### Final Configuration Steps

 I’ve already set up the course shell server with most of the tools you’ll need to solve the challenges.
-However, there are a few additional steps you’ll need to take to complete your environment.
+However, there are a few additional steps you’ll need to take to complete your shell account.

 #### Setting Up Tmux